- North Allegheny School District

 -

-TO ADULTHOOD RESOURCESNorth Allegheny School District is committed to preparing all students for success in a changing world.
-The purpose of the local and commonwealth resources on this page is to assist families in planning for life after high school.
-If you have any questions, reach out to NASD Transition Coordinator Tom Irvine at tirvine@northallegheny.org or 724-934-7210.
+North Allegheny School District is committed to preparing all students for success in a changing world.
+The purpose of the local and commonwealth resources on this page is to assist families with transition planning.
+If you have any questions, reach out to one of the Coordinators of Special Education:

 -